In this blog post I gathered everything I did to pass the Cisco CIPTV1 exam.

 Enroll in A CIPTV1 Training

 Negotiate with your employer to pay the cost of a CIPTV1 training for you.
 Since I am responsible in my company to write the scope of work of our network integration partners, I made sure to include training whenever the project involves Cisco Collaboration products.

-I enrolled in Cisco CIPTV1 training in France in April 11, 2016.
-From the first sight I saw a couple of 9951 and 7961 phones and servers like CUCM, TelePresence Server and TelePresence Conductor.
+So I managed to enroll in Cisco CIPTV1 training in France in April 11, 2016.
+From the first sight I saw a couple of 9951 and 7961 phones and servers like CUCM, TelePresence Server and TelePresence Conductor!
 All other servers were hosted elsewhere and we had remote access to them.